KickStart Breakfast Programme Terms and Conditions

 2. Satellite schools and Teen Parent Units which relate to the above-mentioned schools may also be eligible to join but will be subject to an individual review before they will be accepted on to the Programme at the sole discretion of The Partners; and

-3. Alternative education providers may also be eligible to join but will be subject to an individual review before they will be accepted on to the Programme at the sole discretion of The Partners, (each, a “School” and together, the “Schools”).
+3. Alternative education providers may also be eligible to join but will be subject to an individual review before they will be accepted on to the Programme at the sole discretion of The Partners,

 3. Applications